Tam quan: Four pillar gate

 Tam quan style of four Trụ biểu instead of building walls, uses four pillars, the middle two pillars are higher than the two side pillars to divide into three paths.
 Above, connecting the four Trụ biểu is a stylized beam to make the gate's centre.

 The gateway of Láng Temple is characterized by a four Trụ biểu structure with a curved roof, giving the temple's Tam quan a unique and unique shape in the traditional architecture of Vietnam.

 Some popular variations

 Variations of the Tam quan are found in some pagodas built into five aisles such as in the case of Sét temple, Hanoi.

 Application in non-religious works

-Tam quan is applied to many non-religious public works in Vietnam.
+Tam quan is used for many non-religious public works in Vietnam.

 Village gate

 Traditional Vietnamese village gates usually have only one path (although there are also some places built in the form of a Tam quan), but many places today will build a village gate in the form of a Tam quan to use as a kind of welcome gate.